GoogleCloudPlatform/cloud-builders/README.md

 # Container Registry Deprecation

-[Google announced on May 15 2023 that Container Registry has been deprecated and is superseded by Artifact Registry.](https://cloud.google.com/container-registry/docs/deprecations/container-registry-deprecation) The deprecation won't affect the use of offical cloud builder images.
+[Google announced on May 15 2023 that Container Registry has been deprecated and is superseded by Artifact Registry.](https://cloud.google.com/container-registry/docs/deprecations/container-registry-deprecation) The deprecation won't affect the use of official cloud builder images.
 Artifact Registry [automatically redirects gcr.io requests](https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr#transition-options) for Container Registry hosts to corresponding Artifact Registry repositories.

 # Future Direction